On today’s episode, I’m tackling H is for Halibut and Habitat.

 Then season both sides with kosher salt and ground black pepper.

 Place the halibut top side down in the skillet.
 Resist the urge to move the fish once it’s in the pan.
 You want that fish to have a nice sear.
-Set you timer for three minutes.
+Set your timer for three minutes.
 Turn the fish to the other side and place the skillet in the oven for five to six minutes to finish.

 While the fish is in the oven, drizzle the dressing over the salad, toss, and divide between plates or oversized bowls.
 Sip some wine.
 Relax.